top of page

 Without question, these charges are clearly distinct: the unlawfulness in (i) "Felony Possession" is drawn from possessing a firearm while having a felony conviction; while "Felony firearm" is satisfied by committing any felony while possessing the firearm (i.e., not necessarily dependent on whether the party charged is a convicted felon).
 However, for purposes of satisfying the act or commission of a felony in (ii) "Felony firearm," the possesion charge in (i) "felony possession" can be used to supply the required felony (in (ii)).
 In other words, once you've established the "unlawful possession of a firearm by a felon," you've assumed the commission of a felony; and that felony can be used to supply the underlying felony requirement in (ii) "Felony firearm:" the felony that was being committed while possessing a firearm was the unlawful "possession of a firearm by a felon" itself).

-The term self describes: Probation violations are violations of probationary terms (i.e., defendants granted probation are required to do and not do certain things (affirmative obligations to reject the temptation to not do things they're ordered to, and restrictions against doing things they're ordered not to; and to the extent that they don't meet those obligations (requirements and restrictions), probation violations allegedly occur and are usually soon after, formally alleged).
+The term self describes: Probation violations are violations of probationary terms and conditions (i.e., defendants granted probation are required to do and not do certain things (affirmative obligations to reject the temptation to not do things they're ordered to, and restrictions against doing things they're ordered not to); and to the extent that they don't comply, probation violations are formally alleged.

 Yes; however, the equally important question is "what type of hearing does someone have a right to" -- and answering that includes asking what's the relevant standard for proving legal culpability in those hearings.
 The standard for proving that the accused violated their probation terms or conditions is "by preponderance of the evidence" (or as a late law school professor and friend, Prof. "Filli"used to say, "anything above 50%...
 It doesn't require 51%; for instance, 50.000001% would suffice").
-In other words, the degree to which an allegation would have to be established, and the bar for a fact finder to establish that a violation occurred requires only that the fact finder (the interpreter of offered circumstances and information) conclude that it's more likely than not (i.e. over 50% likely) that a violation occurred.
+In other words, the degree to which an allegation would have to be established ,(i.e., the bar for a fact finder to establish that a violation occurred) requires only that the fact finder (the interpreter of offered set of circumstances and information) conclude that it's more likely than not (i.e. over 50% likely, meaning it's probable instead of possible) that a violation occurred.

-Also take note, this "by a preponderance of the evidence" standard is distinctly less burdensome than the standard of proof in an ordinary criminal trial, which requires the fact finder to find "beyond a reasonable doubt," that every required element of the charged offense was committed.
-So, although you do have a right to a hearing, don't assume that the type of hearing mirrors an ordinary criminal trial.
-Indeed you can be found to have violated your probation for the alleged commission of the same offense for which in its own independent criminal proceeding you were acquitted (not found to have committed it).
-In other words, a criminal act that in of itself did not yield a criminal conviction can be sustained for purposes of establishing a probation violation.
+And because this "by a preponderance of the evidence" standard is distinctly less burdensome than the standard of proof in an ordinary criminal trial (which is a separate proceeding, and which requires the fact finder to find "beyond a reasonable doubt," that every required element of the charged offense was committed...), a Defendant can technically be criminally charged for the same offense for which they were accused of violating their probation; and be found 'not guilty' of the same offense in an independent criminal proceeding while being found 'guilty' of it in a (separate) probation violation proceeding (Indeed you can be found to have violated your probation for the alleged commission of the same offense for which in its own independent criminal proceeding you were acquitted (not found to have committed it --in light of the difference in legal burdens and separation between the two...).

-Deferral, diversionary programs and conviction sparing statutory schemes are used interchangeably (technically, mistakenly since the three terms mean different things) to loosely refer to legislative schemes (in the legal, rather than the pejorative sense) and/or court backed programs designed to grant leniency towards eligible criminal offenders, including youthful offenders and/or defendants who either don't have any or certain types of prior convictions, etc. The diversion is by offering them alternatives to proceeding that result in criminal convictions.
+Deferral, diversionary programs and conviction-sparing statutory schemes are used interchangeably (technically, mistakenly since the three terms mean different things) to loosely refer to schemes (in the legal, rather than the pejorative sense) and/or court backed programs designed to grant leniency towards eligible criminal defendants --including but not limited to young adults and/or defendants who either don't have any or certain kinds of prior convictions, etc. - to be spared from the resulting disposition of their case having any or certain types of convictions: In other words:, the diversion offers them alternatives to proceedings that result in criminal convictions.

-As an example of a conviction-sparring criminal statute, take "7411" treatment (statutory shorthand for a specific deferral treatment, which if granted by a court, and all its requirements are satisfied by the defendant, allows certain 1st time drug offenders/defendants to not have a resulting criminal conviction.
-In the absence of such a program, a guilty plea or finding would remain on a convicted defendant's record until it was either successfully challenged (appealed) or expunged.
-But by applying the 7411 treatment, the defendant would not need to rely on some extrinsic legal vehicle to obtain relief at a later time.
-Rather, the relief would come at 7411's grant.
-Accordingly, it's advisable to at least scan the availability of deferral and like programs and examine a defendant's (not to be too formal, but more accurately: prospective applicant's) eligibility to let them benefit from the shielding effect of available statutes that afford relief (and there are a number of statutory and judicial mechanisms (e.g., H.Y.T.A., MIP, DV, Drug Possession, specialty courts (e.g., DUI, mental health, veterans court, etc.); delayed sentences and other fashionable legal relief) applying to --and requiring-- different things (e.g., some programs require offenders to be of a certain age and/or not have any or certain prior convictions; and some have varying provisions within the same statute (e.g., HYTA doesn't require prosecutorial consent as long as the applicant is between 17 and 21, yet it does require prosecutorial consent for applicants between 21 and 24 years of age, etc.).
-In addition to those differences, certain courts also differ as to petitioning requirements citing statutory requirements that some courts demand more than others).
+With this in mind, it's advisable to at least scan for an applicant's) eligibility of available vehicles to let them benefit from the shielding effect of statutes, and other instruments that were designed to afford them conviction-avoiding relief (and there are a number of statutory and judicial mechanisms (e.g., H.Y.T.A., MIP relief, 7694a, 7411, specialty courts (e.g., OWI/DUI, mental health, veterans court, etc.), delayed sentences and other fashionable legal relief tools) applying to --and requiring-- different things (i.e., some programs require offenders to be of a certain age and/or not have any or certain prior convictions; and some have varying provisions within the same statute (e.g., HYTA doesn't require prosecutorial consent as long as the applicant is between 17 and 21 years of age, yet it does require prosecutorial consent for applicants between 21 and 24 years of age, etc.).
+In addition to those differences, certain courts also differ as to formal petitioning requirements, etc.).
 Indeed, it's important to be thorough and complete...

-For more information, and on whether you're eligible for any available program, and the likelihood that they would be approved in your case, give me a call: (702) 449 - 1289.
-We'll discuss your case, and scan the landscape of available programs for which you're eligible...
+For more information, and/or to see if you're eligible for any available programs, or the likelihood that they would be approved in your case, call: (702) 449 - 1289.
+We'll discuss your case confidentially...

 "My non lawyer friend, person I met in jail, my accountant, my hairdresser, etc., gave me legal advice… he/she/they said…"